MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 The event message contains the account SID, account name, and the name of the computer that makes the connection to the RMS connector.

-For informational about how to configure the RMS connector for HTTPS connections, see [Configuring the RMS connector to use HTTPS](install-configure-rms-connector#configuring-the-rms-connector-to-use-https).
+For information about how to configure the RMS connector for HTTPS connections, see [Configuring the RMS connector to use HTTPS](install-configure-rms-connector#configuring-the-rms-connector-to-use-https).

 ----